 Learning & Assessment Services

-The Deerfield Schools District believes in the practice of differentiation for all students.
+District 109 believes in the practice of differentiation for all students.
 Differentiation is an instructional philosophy and practice that includes modifying product, process, content, and learning environment based upon student interest, student readiness, and individual student profiles.
 Some examples of classroom differentiation may include:

 - Choice Menus

 - Guided Reading Groups

 If you have questions, please contact:

 (847) 945-1844 x7237